Maintaining Obedience And Training Progress In Months 7-8

 Mental Stimulation Activities

 Mental stimulation is just as important as physical exercise for your dog's overall well-being and obedience.
-During months 7-8, engage in mental stimulation activities such as puzzle toys and interactive games, nose work and scent training, teaching new tricks, and participating in or obstacle courses.
+During months 7-8, engage in mental stimulation activities such as puzzle toys and interactive games, nose work and scent training, teaching new tricks, and participating in agility or obstacle courses.

 Puzzle Toys and Interactive Games

 Puzzle toys and interactive games provide mental stimulation, engaging your dog's problem-solving abilities.
-These toys require your dog to figure out how to obtain a reward, such as a treat hidden inside.
+These toys require your dog to figure out how to obtain a reward, such as a hidden inside.
 Additionally, interactive games like hide-and-seek or fetch with a twist keep your dog mentally engaged and satisfied.

 Nose Work and Scent Training